-Unless the examiner requests additional information or briefing or otherwise re-opens the record, the examiner issues a determination within ten (10) business days of the close of the hearing.
+Unless the examiner requests additional information or briefing or otherwise re-opens the record, the examiner ((issues)) transmits a determination within ten (10) business days of ((the close of the hearing)) a hearing's close.

-XVI.
+XV.
 POST-HEARING PROCEEDINGS

 A. Reconsideration